Deadlift

 You should wonder yourself why are you doing it all.
 Interval training burns 9 times more fat compared to steady-state cardio.
 In addition, interval training sessions usually take about 20 minutes.

 Think about doing all-out effort for 30 seconds, and then rest for 90 seconds for 10 intervals.
 This means that you have 5 minutes of actual exertion for far better results compared to 90 minutes of steady-state cardio.
-In case you have an extra time to waste getting worse results, then you go for it.
+In case you have extra time to waste getting worse results, then you go for it.
 For the rest of you, there is interval training, which is a much better way.

 10. Neglecting training nutrition